turkish-nlp-suite/turkish-morph-lexicon/README.md

 * POS tag of the lemma
 * A list of morphological tags.

-The complete list of the morphological tags and their corresponding morphemes can be found at [suffixes file](suffixes/suffixes.txt).
+The complete list of the morphological tags and their corresponding morphemes can be found at  [tagset](tagset.md) and [list of suffixes](suffixes/suffixes.txt).

 The licence is MIT.
 Citation notes will come soon.